-1. Companies in respect of which there is no ESG score (either internal or MSCI) nor an ISS Oekom SDG score are filtered out of the Initial Investment Universe.
-Then, the Investment Manager bindingly applies at all times AXA IM's sectorial policies and ESG standards as a first exclusion filter which are (i) encompassing areas such as Controversial Weapons, Climate risks, Soft Commodities and Ecosystem Protection & Deforestation and (ii) excluding specific sectors such as tobacco and white phosphorus weapons and by excluding investments in securities issued by companies in violation of international norms and standards such as the United Nations Global Compact Principles or the OECD guidelines for Multinational Enterprises; as well as investments in companies which are involved in severe ESG-related incidents and investments in issuers with a Low ESG quality (which is, as of the date hereof, below 1.43 (on a scale of 0 to 10) - such number being subject to regular review and adaptation).
-Instruments issued by countries where serious specific categories of violations of Human Rights are observed are also banned;
+- 1. Companies in respect of which there is no ESG score (either internal or MSCI) nor an ISS Oekom SDG score are filtered out of the Initial Investment Universe.
+Then, the Investment Manager bindingly applies at all times AXA IM's sectorial policies and ESG standards as a first exclusion filter which are (i) encompassing areas such as Controversial Weapons, Climate risks, Soft Commodities and Ecosystem Protection & Deforestation and (ii) excluding specific sectors such as tobacco and white phosphorus weapons and by excluding investments in securities issued by companies in violation of international norms and standards such as the United Nations Global Compact Principles or the OECD guidelines for Multinational Enterprises; as well as investments in companies which are involved in severe ESG-related incidents and investments in issuers with a Low ESG quality (which is, as of the date hereof, below 1.43 (on a scale of 0 to 10) such number being subject to regular review and adaptation).
+Instruments issued by countries where serious specific categories of violations of Human Rights are observed are also banned; - 2.
+The Investment Manager then applies a "negative impact filter" to exclude any security with significant negative contribution across all SDGs.
+This is determined by reference to data provided by

-2. The Investment Manager then applies a "negative impact filter" to exclude any security with significant negative contribution across all SDGs.
-This is determined by reference to data provided by ISS via the ISS Oekom SDG score (in respect of which further information can be found on SDG Solutions Assessment | ISS (issgovernance.com)) or internal assessment; 3.
-The Investment Manager uses a bottom-up security selection process whereby it actively selects securities which have a positive contribution to the SDGs 7 and 13 by:
+ISS via the ISS Oekom SDG score (in respect of which further information can be found on SDG Solutions Assessment | ISS (issgovernance.com)) or internal assessment;

-- offering innovative products and solutions to address climate change mitigation leveraging on the Investment Manager's internal "impact framework" based on an analysis of financial and nonfinancial data, with a focus on companies demonstrating long-term and strong revenue and growth, market innovation, and credible management whereby companies are assessed based on sustainability reports, financial reports, broker research and engagement with a company's management team (the "Impact Framework"); and/or

-- supporting the Financial Product's targeted SDGs based on ISS Oekom score through the quality of their operations and/or product and service;

-4. Moreover, the security selection process outlined above allows the Investment Manager to bindingly apply at all times an environmental responsible investment 'selectivity' approach that reduces the Initial Investment Universe, composed of equities of worldwide companies of any market capitalization, of the Financial Product by at least 20% through the exclusion of companies that have the lowest contribution to SDGs 13 and 7;

-5. The ESG analysis coverage rate within the portfolio is at least 90% of the net assets of the Financial Product, excluding cash and solidarity assets; and

-6. The Financial Product invests at least 50% in Sustainable assets as defined by the application of the AXA IM sustainable investment frameworks.
+- 3. The Investment Manager uses a bottom-up security selection process whereby it actively selects securities which have a positive contribution to the SDGs 6, 12, 14 and 15 by: - offering innovative products and solutions to address biodiversity loss leveraging on the Investment Manager's internal "impact framework" based on an analysis of financial and non-financial data, with a focus on companies demonstrating long-term and strong revenue and growth, market innovation, and credible management whereby companies are assessed based on sustainability reports, financial reports, broker research and engagement with a company's management team (the "Impact Framework"); and/or - supporting the Financial Product's targeted SDGs based on ISS Oekom score through the quality of their operations and/or product and service; - 4.
+Moreover, the security selection process outlined above allows the Investment Manager to bindingly apply at all times an environmental responsible investment 'selectivity' approach that reduces the Initial Investment Universe, composed of equities of worldwide companies of any market capitalization, of the Financial Product by at least 20% through the exclusion of companies that have the lowest contribution to SDGs 6, 12, 14 and 15; - 5.
+The ESG analysis coverage rate within the portfolio is at least 90% of the net assets of the Financial Product, excluding cash and solidarity assets; and - 6.
+The Financial Product invests at least 50% in Sustainable assets as defined by the application of the AXA IM sustainable investment frameworks.